laroche/tastyworks-pnl/README.md

 Download your trade history as csv file from the web-browser via
 <https://trade.tastyworks.com/index.html#/transactionHistoryPage>.
 (Choose "Activity" and then "History" and then setup the filter for a custom period of time and download it as csv file.
-Beware that Tastyworks limits the download to 250 lines.
 Do not download this file from the separate Tastyworks application, but use the website and your browser.)